 As we get older, driving can become increasingly difficult.
 Driving a car can be a complicated task when you factor in other drivers, dangerous road conditions and other factors.
 And, changes related to aging make this task no easier.

-There are several age-related changes that can affect driving ability such as:
+There are several age-related changes that can affect driving.
+These changes include the following:

-Many older drivers benefit from a driver refresher course to help in reducing the chance of driving problems that can occur with age.
-You may also want to take a self-test available through the AAA Foundation for Traffic Safety to see if your skills are in need of a “tune up.”
+- Try a driver refresher course.
+Many older drivers benefit from a driver refresher course that can help reduce the chance of the driving problems that can occur with age.
+There are also self-tests available through the AAA Foundation that can determine if your driving skills need a tune-up.